 Chronic blood loss causes continuous iron loss from the body.
 This is often due to gastrointestinal pathologies like ulcers, gastritis, or colorectal cancer that cause bleeding.
 Women with heavy menstrual periods or people who frequently donate blood are also at higher risk.
 (12)

-Without sufficient iron, the body cannot produce enough hemoglobin, the iron-carrying protein component of red blood cells that allows them to carry oxygen.
-Iron deficiency anemia (IDA) will result.
+Without sufficient iron, the body may not produce enough hemoglobin, the iron-carrying protein component of red blood cells that allows them to carry oxygen.
+Iron deficiency anemia (IDA) may result.
 IDA commonly causes symptoms including fatigue, dizziness, shortness of breath, pale skin, and exercise intolerance.
-Without treatment, severe iron deficiency and IDA can cause chronic fatigue, restless legs syndrome, pregnancy complications, and even heart failure.
-(7)Β
+Without addressing the deficiency, severe iron deficiency and IDA can lead to chronic fatigue, restless legs syndrome, pregnancy complications, and even heart issues.
+(7)

 Causes and Implications of High Ferritin Levels

-High ferritin levels can indicate iron overload, caused by excessive dietary or supplemental iron intake or an iron storage disorder, such as hemochromatosis.
+High ferritin levels can indicate iron overload, which may be caused by excessive dietary or supplemental iron intake or an iron storage disorder, such as hemochromatosis.
 Iron is essential for various biological processes, but when its levels become too high, it cannot be efficiently eliminated from the body.
-This excess iron starts to deposit in organs and tissues, creates free radical-induced injury, and leads to significant damage over time.
-Tissue injury can lead to progressive heart and liver failure, arthritis, endocrine dysfunction, and early mortality.
-(13)Β
+This excess iron starts to deposit in organs and tissues, potentially leading to tissue injury over time.
+Tissue injury can lead to progressive heart and liver issues, joint problems, endocrine dysfunction, and other health concerns.
+(13)

 Hereditary hemochromatosis is a genetic disorder in which excessive iron accumulation occurs in the body.
-Iron depositions cause damage to organs in which they accumulate.
-Symptoms of hemochromatosis include joint pain, hair loss, abdominal pain, fatigue, darkening of the skin, sexual dysfunction, diabetes mellitus, and organ failure.
-(11)Β
+Iron depositions can cause damage to organs in which they accumulate.
+Symptoms of hemochromatosis may include joint pain, hair loss, abdominal pain, fatigue, darkening of the skin, sexual dysfunction, diabetes mellitus, and organ issues.
+(11)

 Addressing Abnormal Ferritin Levels